goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

 *user* that are bound to every *Page Template* by default or variables defined within the *Page Template* using TAL.
 Note that *here* is an old alias of *context* and still used in many places.

-The small set of built-in variables such as *request* and *user* is described in the chapter entitled `Advanced Page Templates`_.
-You will also learn how to define your own variables in that chapter.

 If the variable itself returns the value you want, you are done.
 Otherwise, you add a slash ('/') and the name of a sub-object or